Sylius/Sylius/UPGRADE-1.13.md

 1. The first parameter `Sylius\Component\Promotion\Checker\Rule\RuleCheckerInterface $itemTotalRuleChecker` of the constructor in the `Sylius\Component\Core\Promotion\Checker\Rule\ItemTotalRuleChecker` class has been deprecated and will be removed in Sylius 2.0.

-1. Passing `Sylius\Bundle\AdminBundle\EmailManager\OrderEmailManagerInterface $orderEmailManager`
-   to `Sylius\Bundle\AdminBundle\Action\ResendOrderConfirmationEmailAction`
-   as the second constructor argument is deprecated, use `Sylius\Bundle\CoreBundle\MessageDispatcher\ResendOrderConfirmationEmailDispatcherInterface $orderEmailManager` instead.
-   Starting from Sylius 2.0, the second argument will be renamed to `$resendOrderConfirmationEmailDispatcher`.

-1. Passing `Sylius\Bundle\AdminBundle\EmailManager\ShipmentEmailManagerInterface $shipmentEmailManager`
-   to `Sylius\Bundle\AdminBundle\Action\ResendShipmentConfirmationEmailAction`
-   as the second constructor argument is deprecated, use `Sylius\Bundle\CoreBundle\MessageDispatcher\ResendShipmentConfirmationEmailDispatcherInterface $shipmentEmailManager` instead.
-   Starting from Sylius 2.0, the second argument will be renamed to `$resendShipmentConfirmationEmailDispatcher`.

-1. Passing `Sylius\Bundle\AdminBundle\EmailManager\ShipmentEmailManagerInterface $shipmentEmailManager`
-   to `Sylius\Bundle\AdminBundle\EventListener\ShipmentShipListener` as the first constructor argument is deprecated, use `Sylius\Bundle\CoreBundle\Mailer\ShipmentEmailManagerInterface $shipmentEmailManager` instead.

 1. Passing `Sylius\Bundle\ShopBundle\EmailManager\OrderEmailManagerInterface $orderEmailManager`
    to `Sylius\Bundle\ShopBundle\EventListener\OrderCompleteListener` as the first constructor argument is deprecated,